-The public consultation meetings that involved verbal presentation of the key project elements, potential environmental and social impacts, and key mitigation strategies, were held in Nakukulas and Loperot Villages in Turkana East and South Districts respectively, on 27th November 2012 (Table 7.1).
-The stakeholders included local residents and their leaders.
+The public consultation meetings that involved verbal presentation of the key project elements, potential environmental and social impacts, and key mitigation strategies, were carried out in diverse parts of the project area.
+The consultation methods were public meetings held between 28th October 2012 and 1st November 2012 (Table below).
+Stakeholders included local residents and their leaders.
 In addition to these meetings, the wider community was reached through administration of formal questionnaires and interviews with interested parties, and at household level during the entire ESIA process.
-This section presents the deliberations (outcomes) of these consultations from the stakeholders point of view.
+This section presents the deliberations (outcomes) of these consultations from the stakeholders' point of view.